 Splash

-Grapeseed’s powerful antioxidant ingredient
+Grape seed’s powerful antioxidant ingredient

-Spring is a time of year known for growth and rebirth.
-During this time of year trees are green again, flowers are blooming, and the sun is finally shining.
+Spring is the time of year known for growth and rebirth.
+In the spring trees are green again, flowers are blooming, and the sun is finally shining.
 To ensure you can enjoy the beautiful sights nature provides, it’s important that you protect your eyesight!
 Vision™ is the perfect product to help your eyes stay strong and healthy, so you can enjoy the sights of all Mother Nature’s seasons!
 Antioxidants are important to your health because they stop free radicals damaging your cells.
 Free radicals cause damage because they contain volatile, unpaired electrons.
 In their search to find a match for their lone electron, free radicals destroy your cells to obtain the electron they need to stabilize.
 Antioxidants help protect you by reacting with free radicals before they have a chance to attack your healthy cells.

 There is a particular type of antioxidant called oligomeric proanthocyanidins, or OPCs that work extra hard to protect you.
 OPCs are created when catechins, naturally occurring antioxidants in the flavanol family, join together in units of two’s or three’s.
 These powerful antioxidants are found in high concentrations in the seeds, skins, and fruit of grapes.
 Resent research has shown OPCs have been useful in affecting platelet functions in human and reducing fluid collection in the macula of the eye.
 This increased blood circulation and fluid reduction in the eye leads to clearer vision and healthier eyes!

 Vision is formulated using a carefully crafted grape seed extract combined with cassia tora seeds and barley to aid stronger eye health and higher antioxidant levels.
-If you’d like to continue taking in the sights of spring for years and years to come, prioritize your eye health today!
+To continue taking in the sights of spring for years and years to come, prioritize your eye health today!

 To learn more about Vision, read more here.
 [Link]